wunderwuzzi23/blog/content/posts/2024/security-probllms-in-xai-grok.md

 ## Data Exfiltration - End-to-end Demonstration

 Let's explore data exfiltration attacks.
-The basic, to-go, data exfiltration technique that many LLM-powered apps are vulnerable to is rendering of zero-click resources from third party domains.
+The basic, go-to, data exfiltration technique that many LLM-powered apps are vulnerable to is rendering of zero-click resources from third party domains.
 Most commonly, via markdown image links.

 Testing on the X iOS application showed that Grok can leak user data, because it renders images from third party servers.
 An adversary can combine this vulnerability with prompt injection and to hijack Grok and trigger a data leak, and it worked.